zenlyj/Server-Control-Panel/README.md

 ## Inspiration
-During system integration, system engineers or system administrators are often required to keep track of server status, as well as perform remote operations on servers.
+During system integration, system engineers or system administrators are often required to keep track of server status, as well as perform various configurations on servers.
 For a small system of less than 20 servers, it is possible to do the aforementioned manually, that is to say, ping each and every server manually to check whether a server is online or offline, or remotely connect to each server